 All sales are final and there are no refunds.
 Credit may be offered based on class availability.
 If you can’t come to class, call or email us as far in advance as possible.
 We will do everything we can to fill your spot, but we can’t make any guarantees.
 Credit eligibility is not based upon your reason for being unable to attend a class; it is based upon the timing of your credit request and our ability to fill your spot.
 If we find someone to take your place, you will receive class credit minus a $25 processing fee for 1 day classes and $50 processing fee for long classes.
 Otherwise, your payment will be forfeit.
 To use class credits, you need to sign up for class in advance by emailing firstname.lastname@example.org or calling 213.325.6910.
 If the class is being paid for as part of a payment plan, regardless of whether the student stops attending class, the payment plan must be paid in full by the end of the class.
 Failure to do so will result in the student’s account being turned over to collections.

 Web conferencing and class recording are only available if pre-approved with Writing Pad prior to sign-up.
 Unfortunately, we cannot accommodate classroom conferencing or recording requests that were not pre-approved.
+Each class meeting that is conferenced or recorded will cost the student an extra $50.
+For in-person classes, you must purchase conferencing for each class meeting you want recorded, bringing the total of each recorded class meeting to $100.

 You are responsible for printing any materials required by the instructor, including homework.
 Printing cannot be done in the classroom.